 Tax Preparer Classes and Degree Programs

 Training as a paid tax preparer may allow you to earn extra money during tax season.
 If you prefer to volunteer your services, you may obtain training through home-based courses offered by the Internal Revenue Service or classroom instruction provided by organizations approved by the IRS.
 Keep reading to learn more about classes and degree programs relevant to tax preparation.
-Schools offering Accounting - Taxation degrees can also be found in these popular choices.

 What You Need to Know